Jim Thorpe, PA

 The main Jim Thorpe Municipal Parking lot is located at 1 Susquehanna Street next to the train station.
 The cost for automobiles is $8/day 6 a.m. to 6 p.m.
 Monday-Friday and $12/day 6 a.m. to 6 p.m.
 Saturday, Sunday and holidays.
 Pricing may vary during events and festivals.
 The municipal lot also services the local courthouse, and some spots are reserved, so be sure to watch for signage designating visitor parking or indicating parking time limits.
 Parking is available for buses, campers and vehicles towing trailers in the lot for $15/day.
 Pay at kiosks in the lot or via the Flowbird app.
 The county parking lot near Josiah White Park at 41 Susquehanna Street also has public parking places.
 Visit the Carbon County Parking Portal for more information.

 On-street metered parking administered by the Borough of Jim Thorpe is available along Broadway Street, with a five hour parking limit.
-Pay at nearby kiosks or via the Flowbird app.
+Pay at kiosks along the street or via the Flowbird app.
 Meters cost $1/hour from 9 a.m. to 5 p.m.

 Originally called Mauch Chunk, the town was renamed in 1954 when it became the final resting place of Olympian and famous Native American athlete Jim Thorpe.